nathancarter/gap-pkg-groupexplorer/to-do-list.md

 Easy extensions of existing features:

- * If the specified subgroup is in the codomain, highlight it there, and its pre-image in the domain
  * Add to a CD arrows for chosen elements
  * Support highlighting a single element and its orbit
  * Showing normalizers: highlight $H$ and all of its cosets that sit